zuplo/docs/docs/guides/testing-deployments.md

 ### Ignoring tests

 You can use `.ignore` and `.only` to ignore or run only specific test.
-T
+The full example is at [ignore-only.test.ts](https://github.com/zuplo/zup-cli-example-project/blob/main/tests/ignore-only.test.ts)

 ```js title="/tests/ignore-only.test.ts"
 import { describe, it } from "@zuplo/test";